sauloal/webmummer/README.md

 ------------
 Given a set of .delta files, delta2js.py will convert those to javascript (under data/ folder) and create a list.js file.

 Opening
 -------
-By opening index.html in a browser (preferably not IE), choose reference, chromosome, target species and status.
+By opening index.html in a browser (not Internet Explorer), choose reference, chromosome, target species and status.

 Navigation
 -----------
 The dot plot will be shown and can be browsed with either the keyboard or mouse.

 Use arrow keys, +/-/0, drag with mouse, [shift] double-click, scroll-wheel or use the compass.

 Screenshot
 -------------